ExCiteS/communitymaps-help/_en/data-privacy-statement.md

 Where you have chosen a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 Do not share your password with anyone and do not use a password that you have already used to access other websites or services.

 ## Cookies

 Our websites use cookies to distinguish you from other users or visitors.
 This helps us to provide you with a good experience when you browse our sites and also allows us to improve our sites.
 For detailed information on the cookies we use and the purposes for which we use them please read our [cookie policy](http://help.communitymaps.org.uk/en/cookie-policy.html).

 ## Changes to this privacy notice

 We keep our privacy notice under regular review.
 This privacy notice was last updated on 26th March 2019

 ## How to contact us

-If you want to request information about our privacy policy you can email us or write to:
+If you want to request information about our privacy policy you can email us (info @ mappingforchange.org.uk) or write to:
 Mapping for Change CIC.
 Mildmay Community Centre.
 Woodville Road.
 London.
 N16 8NA

 ## Mapping for Change CIC retention periods